 Diagnosing uterine abnormalities based on reported symptoms alone can be challenging, since symptoms of different conditions can be similar.
 Seeing inside your uterus via hysteroscopy helps your doctor make a definitive diagnosis.
 Your doctor may recommend a diagnostic hysteroscopy if you have:

 - Irregular menstrual cycles

 - More than two consecutive miscarriages

 The most common reason for a diagnostic hysteroscopy is irregular bleeding, including bleeding between your regular periods.
-In what’s known as a hysteroscopy biopsy, the doctor uses the hysteroscope to remove cells from your uterine lining, so they can be checked for abnormalities under a microscope.
+In what is known as a hysteroscopy biopsy, the doctor uses the hysteroscope to remove cells from your uterine lining, so that they can be checked for abnormalities under a microscope.

 - Removal of polyps.
 Polyps sometimes grow on your uterine lining.
 If left untreated, polyps cause bleeding and can contribute to infertility.
 A hysteroscopy polypectomy allows your doctor to remove the polyps without doing invasive surgery.

 - Removal of fibroid tumors.
 As with polyps, fibroid tumors can cause excessive or irregular bleeding, pain and bloating.
 Fibroid tumors are rarely cancerous, but may need to be removed to restore your quality of life.
 Your gynecologist in Queens, NYC may perform a hysteroscopy ablation to remove your fibroids if they’re relatively small, mostly or completely inside the uterus, and easily accessible.